-If you like the idea of constantly being thrown into the decision maker’s role, using the case method to navigate real-life business situations, then you may want to consider applying to the University of Virginia’s Darden MBA program.
-Darden is the second-largest case publisher in North America, and because of Darden’s commitment to the case study method, a Darden student will examine over 500 business cases throughout the course of their 2-year Darden MBA studies.
+If you like the idea of being thrown into the decision maker’s role, using the case method to navigate real-life business situations, then you may want to consider applying to University of Virginia’s Darden MBA program.
+Darden is one of the largest case publishers in North America, and because of Darden’s commitment to the case study method, a Darden student will examine many, many business cases throughout the course of their two-year Darden MBA studies.

-Tell us what you would want your learning team to know about you – personal, professional or both.
-(100 words max)
+Tell us what you would want your learning team to know about you – personally, professionally, or both?
+(100 words)

-Darden is one of the smaller MBA programs, with 345 students in the class of 2018.
+Darden is one of the smaller MBA programs, with 336 students in the class of 2021.
 That class size means that every single student needs to be congenial: there’s just no room for a jerk at Darden.
-Applicants who share an example here of contributing to a personal or professional team – during a difficult situation, through a crisis, or just with a specific set of talents or personality traits – will be offering the Admissions Committee the opportunity to truly envision them in a Darden learning team.
+This is a great opportunity for applicants to share an example of contributing to a personal or professional team – during a difficult situation, through a crisis, or just with a specific set of insights, talents, or personality traits.
+Then, draw the connections to show how this experience will prepare you to contribute to your learning team.

 What is your short-term, post-MBA career goal and why?
 (150 words)

-You have room here for 2 small paragraphs to explain your expected path after you graduate from Darden.
+This question has remained the same for a few years.
+You have room here for two small paragraphs to explain your expected path after you graduate from Darden.
 If your goals are seen as unachievable – for example, investment banking or consulting industry aspirations despite having a low GMAT score, or a pharmaceutical general management ambition despite having no background or education in that field – then you will have weeded yourself out of the class.
-Darden also has a few fields to which they send most of their students; if you wish to stray greatly from them, you will need to demonstrate your ability to tap your own connections and network to help pave that path – as 11% of 2016 Darden graduates did.
+Darden also has a few fields to which they send most of their students; if you wish to stray greatly from them, you will need to demonstrate your ability to tap your own connections and network to help pave that path – as 20% of 2018 Darden graduates did.

 A final note:

-All applications for the full-time, residential MBA are due by 12:00 p.m.
-EST (noon) on the deadline day.
-All decisions are released at 12:00 p.m.
-EST (noon) on the decision release day.
+All applications for the full-time MBA are due by 11:59 p.m.
+ET on the deadline day.